Research in the Department of Chemistry and Biochemistry

 - Physical Chemistry

-- David Pullman's group, studying chemistry at solid surfaces using ultrahigh vacuum technology and computational methods;
+- David Pullman's group, studying chemistry of nanomaterials and surfaces by experimental and and computational methods;

 - Bill Tong's group, pioneering the application of non-linear spectroscopy to a wide range of chemical analytes, including biochemicals;

-- Karen Peterson, studying the spectroscopic properties of NO and its intermolecular forces.
+- Karen Peterson, studying the spectroscopic properties of weakly-bonded hydrocarbon complexes.

 Analytical Chemistry at SDSU

-The Analytical Chemistry Group at SDSU is led by faculty members with expertise in each of five major areas of analytical instrumentation and methodology: separations (Chris Harrison), mass spectrometry (Dale Chatfield), electrochemistry (Diane Smith), and laser spectroscopy (William Tong).
+The Analytical Chemistry Group at SDSU is led by faculty members with expertise in each of five major areas of analytical instrumentation and methodology: mass spectrometry (Erica Forsberg), magnetic resonance (Greg Holland), separations (Chris Harrison), electrochemistry (Diane Smith), and laser spectroscopy (William Tong).

 These groups have a diverse range of interests coupled with these specialties: